Fluidize-Inc/fluidize-python/README.md

 ## Architecture

+At Fluidize, we believe strong organization leads to better reproducibility and scalability.

+We treat each simulation pipeline as an individual project.
+Within projects, each pipeline is treated as a DAG (directed acyclic graph), where nodes represent individual pieces of scientific software (e.g. inputs, solvers, visualization tools, etc.) and edges represent data flow between nodes.

 ### Nodes
-The foundational building blocks of Fluidize.
-Each node encapsulates a computational unit with:
+Nodes are the foundational building blocks of simulation pipelines.
+Each node represents a computational unit with:

 | File | Purpose |
 |------|---------|